VisserJ/visserj.github.io/index.md

 ---
 # Welcome!

 Not sure how you ended up here but welcome to my personal page.
-If you'd like to know more about me, I suggest visiting the [about](about) page.
-If you are looking for a blog post you can try looking over [here](posts).
+Visit the [about](about) page to know more about me or try [this](posts) page if you are looking for a blog post.
 Feel free to browse around!

 ## Projects